-For the statewide savings analysis, the weighting factors from Table 28 are multiplied by the percentage of buildings with electric HVAC in Table 29 and central HPWH systems in Table 30.
-The methodology for how the values in Table 29 and Table 30 are described in detail in Appendix A.
+For the statewide savings analysis for multifamily buildings three stories and fewer, the weighting factors from Table 28 are multiplied by the percentage of buildings with mixed fuel HVAC in Table 29 and central HPWH systems in Table 30.
+The methodology for how the values in Table 29 and Table 30 are described in detail in Appendix A. Impacts to multifamily buildings three stories and fewer in Climate Zone 16 are excluded because the proposed baseline is still SZAC with gas-fired furnace.